Maze Ransomware: Origins, Operating Mode, Attacks

 If any of your endpoints got affected, identify all the credentials used on them and assume that all of them were available to and compromised by the attackers.
 You should check the Windows Event Log for post-compromise logons.

-Should you pay the ransom if all these precautions ever fail and you become a victim of Maze ransomware?
+Should you consider paying the ransom if all these precautions ever fail?

 Although this decision is entirely up to you, we would not recommend it.
 As the FBI says,